Pranav3536/student-exam-performance-prediction/README.md

 # 🎓 Student Exam Performance Prediction

-An end-to-end **Machine Learning project** that predicts a student's **math exam performance** based on various demographic and academic factors.
+An end-to-end **Machine Learning project** that predicts a student's **Mathematics Score** based on demographic, academic, and previous performance-related factors.

-The project includes the complete ML pipeline — from **data ingestion and preprocessing to model training, evaluation, serialization, and deployment using Flask**.
+This project demonstrates a complete machine learning workflow — from **Exploratory Data Analysis and data ingestion to preprocessing, model training, evaluation, model serialization, and deployment using Flask**.

 ---

 ## 🚀 Project Overview

-The goal of this project is to build a machine learning system that can estimate a student's mathematics score using features such as:
+The objective of this project is to develop a machine learning model that predicts a student's mathematics score using different academic and demographic features.

+### Input Features

 * Gender
 * Race / Ethnicity